Here’s How To Throw the Best Easter Egg Hunt for Kids of All Ages

 Surprise Inside: If you have bigger prizes or treats to give away, put a piece of paper into a few of the eggs or even a golden ticket.
 After the hunt, kids can redeem what's written on the paper for a larger surprise.

 Personalize Eggs: If you’re planning a hunt for just a few kids, choose special eggs for each child.
 This way they only grab the eggs meant for them and you can fill their eggs with goodies you know they will love.
 Each child could find just one color egg or grab eggs with a specific design.

 For example, these emoji eggs would be perfect for your tween or tween that loves to text their friends:

-And unicorn fans will love finding these cuties on Easter:
+And animal lovers will enjoy finding these cute llamas on Easter: